-Many couples get engaged over the holidays.
+Many engagements take place over the holidays.
 In fact, according to WeddingWire, almost 33 percent of marriage proposals occur between Thanksgiving and New Year’s Day.

-Smalley contends that this is a common mistake made by many couples.
-They think they have all the answers for marital bliss, only to find out they were wrong.
+Smalley contends that many couples make this common mistake.
+They think they have all the answers for marital bliss.
+Then they find out they were wrong.

 A study conducted by Dr. David Olson indicates that 80 percent of couples who participate in premarital preparation report higher marital satisfaction.
 Additionally, studies show that couples who participate in premarital preparation are 31 percent less likely to divorce.

-“Most newlywed couples are clueless that they are getting ready to face enormous adjustments like managing expectations, dealing with disagreement and disappointment, household issues, financial decisions, intimacy in their relationship, in-laws, how to spend free time, personality differences, re-orienting old friendships and more,” Smalley said.
-“The key to successfully navigating these adjustments is a) attacking the problem and not each other, and b) feeling emotionally safe with your spouse.”
+“Most newlywed couples are clueless that they are getting ready to face enormous adjustments like managing expectations, dealing with disagreement and disappointment, household issues, financial decisions, intimacy in their relationship, in-laws, how to spend free time, personality differences, re-orienting old friendships and more,” Smalley says.
+“The key to successfully navigating these adjustments is: A) attacking the problem and not each other, and B) feeling emotionally safe with your spouse.”

-When two people feel emotionally safe in their marriage, they are much more likely to reveal their deepest thoughts, feelings and desires because they know they will still be loved, accepted and valued.
-When couples are able to share at this level, they are much more likely to get to the heart of the issues listed above and work through them.
+Two people who feel emotionally safe in their marriage are much more likely to reveal their deepest thoughts, feelings and desires because they know their partner will still love, accept and value them.
+When couples can share at this level, they’re much more likely to get to the heart of issues and work through them.
 Interestingly, communicating at this level actually increases intimacy in the marriage relationship.
 The skills to do this are what couples learn through premarital preparation.